 Within a few weeks, the keepers encouraged her to leave the stable and explore the enclosed area just outside it.
 She stayed very alert, seeking comfort from the keepers, and they soon led her back to the stable so she could rest where she felt safe.

-Conservation behavior advisor Lisa Olivier said: ‘Orphans that have been on their own for a long time prior to rescue need a much slower timeline of rehabilitation, needing to recover from a lot physically as well as psychologically.’
+Conservation behaviour advisor Lisa Olivier said: ‘Orphans that have been on their own for a long time prior to rescue need a much slower timeline of rehabilitation, needing to recover from a lot physically as well as psychologically.’

 After a few days of exploring the enclosure on her own, she was finally ready to meet the rest of the rescued orphans without the security of the wooden partitions between their stalls.
-Chikumbi and the others welcomed her with curiosity and friendly bonding behaviors.
+Chikumbi and the others welcomed her with curiosity and friendly bonding behaviours.

 Ndewa’s health is stable, and she continues to gain strength and momentum every day.
 Her time out on the walks with the other siblings has become an instrumental part of her recovery and well-being.

 Why Ndewa—and every single other elephant—is important